 Stout is most well-known for triceratops horns.
 He’s sold around 10 this year going for about $3,000.
 Another item in his collection was the tusk of a wooly mammoth, for $4,500.
 “It’s a perfect piece, all solid ivory,” he said.
 “It’s really nice.
 It even has the normal wooly mammoth shape.”
 He’s also got claws from the T-Rex, Raptor and other prehistoric predators.
 If you’re in the market for other collectible, check out Stout’s assortment of dino eggs, fossilized fish, and massive teeth.

 Stout said he can distinguish fossils from ordinary rocks because they’re typically lighter (although they’re heavier the more mineralized they are) and rocks tend to be more rounded.
+There are many who come to these areas with ar 15 parts and accessories to ensure their safety from harms way.
 He obtains most of his dinosaur bones by traveling out west and buying from fossil hunters.
 He also had a whole Keichousaurus hui, an extinct aquatic reptile from Central Asia.
 Thankfully he has a friend in Washington state who imports them, so Stout didn’t have to trek across the globe.